Circular orders: topology and continuous actions: Completeness, compactifications and inverse limits

 (2) Directly follows from (1) with $Y:=\widehat{X}$. \end{proof}

 Recall that a continuous action of a topological group $G$ on a Tychonoff space $X$ does not necessarily admit a proper $G$-compactification; see the relevant results (about counterexamples and sufficient conditions) in \cite{Me-MaxEqComp}.
-Equivalently the greatest $G$-compactification $\beta_G \colon X \to \beta_G X$ is not necessarily proper (even for Polish $G$ and $X$) \cite{Me-Ex88}.
+Equivalently, the greatest $G$-compactification $\beta_G \colon X \to \beta_G X$ is not necessarily proper (even for Polish $G$ and $X$) \cite{Me-Ex88}.
 Moreover, $\beta_G X$ might be even a singleton for nontrivial $X$ (Pestov \cite{Pest-Smirnov}).
+Below we show that for order preserving actions no such counterexample is possible.